comphilip/koreader-wiki/KOReader-Gestures.md

   * Next page: swipe to the left
   * Previous page: swipe to the right

+#### Add highlight
+  * Select the text you need to highlight with a long tap and select the Highlight option from the pop-up menu.
+It will be automatically added to the bookmarks list

 #### Remove highlight
   * Tap on the highlight you want to remove and select the Delete option from the pop-up menu